robby3bergen/playvine/README.md

     - sessionInfo
 - POST /sessions/:session-id/delete
   - Checks if logged in userId === creatorId for the session, and in that case:
+  - checks if you are logged in
+  - checks if the sessionID is valid
   - Redirects to /sessions
-  - Body: IS IT EMPTY?
+  - Body: empty
 - GET /sessions/:id
   - Checks if logged in userId === creatorId for the session, and in that case:
   - Redirects to /sessions/:session-id/edit
   - Renders session detail view if user is logged in but is not creator
-- POST/sessions/:id/join
+- POST /sessions/:id/join
   - If user not signed up or logged in, redirects to /
   - Redirects to /sessions (after a flash confirmation message)
    - Body:
     - request.create
+    - userID
 - POST /sessions/:session-id/confirm
   - If user not signed up or logged in, redirects to /
   - Checks if logged in userId === creatorId for the session, and in that case: